-- 2. Hold down the left mouse button and draw a frame of the desired size in the document. - 3.
+- 1. Choose the ribbon command Insert | group Objects | AutoShape .
+Select the desired AutoShape a rectangle in this case. - 2.
+Hold down the left mouse button and draw a frame of the desired size in the document. - 3.
 The rectangle is now inserted.